 When the sun starts to sink, I head back into the neighborhood for dinner at one of the restaurants near the high street, then hop on the tube to go home for the evening.

 If you want additional ideas, you can read about under-the-radar places in the city in Secret London.
-If you’re in the UK, get it here.
-If you’re in the US, get it here.
+You can get it here.

 How about you?
 What would you include in an itinerary for 4 days in London?

 Some of the links in this blog post are affiliate links.
 At no cost to you, I earn a small commission when you click on them and make a purchase.
 It doesn’t affect the way you shop, and it’s a great way to support the A Lady in London blog.